 More unusually, religious leaders critical of church hierarchies which had turned a blind eye to the injustices experienced by Aboriginal Australians, public intellectuals and politicians spoke out for land for Aboriginal people.
 A National Missionary Council pamphlet published in 1963 states unequivocally: The Wave Hill walk-off: more than a wage dispute - History (6,10) 00:00:10:13REPORTER:Blackfella's country - until recently, few people realised that there might be such a thing.

 At first they expressed their unhappiness with their poor working conditions and disrespectful treatment.
 Conversations between stockmen who had worked for Vesteys and Dexter Daniels, the North Australian Workers' Union Aboriginal organiser, led to the initial walk off.
 The next year the group moved to Wattie Creek, a place of significance to the Gurindji people.
 They asked Frank Hardy to 'make a sign' which included the word 'Gurindji', their own name for themselves.
+Although these stockmen and their families could not read, they understood the power of the white man's signs.
+I bin thinkin' this bin Gurindji country.
 The Trust.
 Unlike other stations, the practising of culture at Lake Tyers received some official support.